apache/maven-site/content/markdown/maven-di.md

 ## How to use Maven DI in plugins

+---
+**NOTE**

+If your plugin should also run with Maven 3.x, please look at [Maven & JSR-330](maven-jsr330).
+Pluings that are using Maven DI are only compatible with Maven 4.
+---

 Let's take a look at an example plugin: If you want to look at this example project, you can find the code [in Maven Core ITs][maven-di-plugin].

 The POM is setup for Maven DI as previously mentioned, with the `maven-api-di` dependency